000png/vapoursynth-gui-for-gifs/docs/INSTALLATION.md

 * `vsrepogui.json`

-All you need to do is extract the following archives under `resources` into this directory.
+All you need to do is extract the following archives under `archive` into this directory.

 * `python3.8.7.7z` (includes vapoursynth)
 * `pyqt5.15.7z`